rueedlinger/machine-learning-snippets/notebooks/supervised/text_classification/text_classification.md

     English sample:
     ------------------
-    the hot vapour from an oven You see this toothpick said Scrooge returning quickly to the charge for the reason
+    dress trimmed with summer flowers But the strangest thing about it was that from the crown of its head there
     ------------------